michaelprflores/dive-into-elm/README.md

 #Dive Into Elm
-Take a deep dive into Elm (part of the [Sweet Libs Lab][1] from General Assembly's Web Development Immersive.
+Take a dive into [Elm][13] (part of the [Sweet Libs Lab][1] from General Assembly's Web Development Immersive.

-## Objective: Learn how to learn something new
+## Objective

-Disclaimer!
-I don't know JavaScript all that well...yet!
-But, I was encouraged after reading this [Metal Toad blog post][2] and speaking to an instructor to go ahead and jump in.
-I thought it best to pair learning about Elm with Functional Javascript so a third of my time will be spent exploring Functional Programming.
+Learn how to learn something new

-## My Goal: Research, write, and present something about Elm.
+**Disclaimer!** I don't know JavaScript all that well...yet!
+But, I was encouraged, after reading this [Metal Toad blog post][2] and speaking to an instructor, to go ahead and jump in.
+I thought it best to pair learning about Elm with Functional programming.
+So, a third of my time was spent exploring Functional programming.
+That being said, feel free to skip the Functional programming part as it was more of a curiosity.

-## Schedule:
+#### Assignment

-- 11AM - research Functional Programming in web development
+Research, get started and write code, write docs, and present results about [Elm][13]

-- 12PM - research Elm
+#### Schedule:

-- 1PM - determine something to build based on research
+11AM - research Functional Programming in web development 12PM - research Elm
-- 2:45 PM - put together conclusion and resources used
+2PM - get started with [An Introduction to Elm][21] and build something to demo.
-- 3:30 PM - share with class
+3:20 PM - put together conclusion and button up resources 3:30 PM - share it with people

 ## Research